Samreay/Barry/NERSC.md

 3. Install the additional python requirements `cd Barry && pip install -r requirements.txt`
 4. Add `export HPC=nersc` to your `~/.bashrc.ext` file and `source ~/.bashrc.ext` it.
 5. Barry should now be more or less good to go.
 Now let's run some tests.
 From the main Barry directory try:
-    1. `cd barry && python generate.py`: This will run through all the datasets and models and check that you have the corresponding CAMB power spectrum templates and non-linear integrals.
-Unless you have added a new dataset or model, they should all be present.
-If any are missing, Barry will create a job script to compute it in `jobs/` and submit it.
-Give it some time to run.
-        * Note that this will not check the DESI datasets as these are not public or in the Git repo.
-          If you do want to also check DESI files run `python generate.py --desi`, but this will only work if the necessary data files are in `data/`.
-Email Cullan if you want access to these.
-    2. `cd ../ && pytest -v`: This will do some unit tests.
-They should all pass, but might not if `generate.py` has already identified that some templates are missing.
+    1. `pytest -v`: This will do some unit tests.
+They should all pass.
-    3. `cd config/examples && python test_emcee_mock_avg.py`.
+    2. `cd config/examples && python test_emcee_mock_avg.py`.
 This should submit a fit to the BOSS DR12 z3 NGC mock
     average and return a chain.
 Will take a few minutes to run.
 The auto generated job scripts and SLURM output files can be found in `job_files/` and `out_files/` respectively.
 Once the chain has finished, you can find it in `plots/test_emcee_mock_avg/output`.
-    4. Now run `python test_emcee_mock_avg.py plot`, or copy the directory structure in the previous step (from `plots/` downwards) into `config/examples/` on your local computer and run `python test_emcee_mock_avg.py` again.
+    3. Now run `python test_emcee_mock_avg.py plot`, or copy the directory structure in the previous step (from `plots/` downwards) into `config/examples/` on your local computer and run `python test_emcee_mock_avg.py` again.
 This will now analyse the chain and put some plots in `plots/test_emcee_mock_avg/`.
 6. If you are feeling adventurous you can try looking at and running some of the other `test_` codes in `examples`.